LittleEndianRoot/mason-conform/README.md

 1. `mason.nvim`
 2. `conform.nvim`
-3. `mason-conform.nvim`
+3. `mason-conform`

-Otherwise `mason-conform.nvim` will not have enough information about configured formatters and access to the mason registry.
+Otherwise `mason-conform` will not have enough information about configured formatters and access to the mason registry.

 To learn about the available settings and configurations, please refer the [Configuration](#configuration) section.